SpektraSystems/Azure-Arc-for-Kubernetes/08-Optional-Setting-up-GitOps-Workflow -with-a-repo-having-Helm-Charts.md

 The Helm operator provides an extension to Flux that automates Helm Chart releases.
 A Chart release is described through a Kubernetes custom resource named HelmRelease.
 Flux synchronizes these resources from git to the cluster, and the Helm operator makes sure Helm charts are released as specified in the resources.

-In this exercise, we will see how to configure and use Helm with Azure Arc enabled Kubernetes
+In this exercise, you will see how to configure and use Helm with Azure Arc enabled Kubernetes

 ## Task 1: Use GitOps with Helm for an Azure Arc-enabled cluster configuration